Rosa Santos Munda

-Rosa Angeles Santos-Munda (October 1, 1918 – March 19, 2010) was a lawyer and educator.
-Her father is General Paulino Santos, the military leader for whom the city of General Santos was named after.
-Her husband is Atty.
-Amado Abalos Munda.
+Rosa Angeles Santos-Munda (October 1, 1918 – March 29, 2010) was a lawyer and educator.
+Her father was General Paulino Santos, the military leader for whom the city of General Santos was named after.

-Education and Training
+Education and training

 Munda was an alumna of the Philippine Women's University (PWU).
-She obtained her law degree from the University of the Philippines (UP) College of Law (cum laude) and completed her Master of Education in the same university.
+She obtained her law degree from the University of the Philippines College of Law (cum laude) and completed her Master of Education in the same university.
 She was later a recipient of the UP Distinguished Alumna award in the field of education.

-Her leadership training was at the East West Center in Hawaii and she was an alternate delegate to the United Nations Commission on the Status of Women held in Geneva, Switzerland.
+Her leadership training was at the East–West Center in Hawaii and she was an alternate delegate to the United Nations Commission on the Status of Women held in Geneva, Switzerland.

 Career

 Before she became president of Philippine Women's University (then called Philippine Women's College) in 1980, Munda rose from the ranks starting as a classroom teacher in the 1950s then became school registrar, then Assistant Dean and Dean of the College.
 She got promoted to vice-president of the university in 1977, then executive vice-president in 1978.
 She became acting president in 1979 and then president in 1980.
 Munda served as president of PWU for 10 years before returning to Davao City.
 Once back in Davao, she served as the secretary of the PWU Alumnae Association in Mindanao.
-Together with PWU Executive Vice President Helena Z. Benitez, Munda worked to establish the a chapter of the university in Mindanao, leading to the laying of the cornerstones of what would become the campus in Matina, Davao City.
+Together with PWU Executive Vice President Helena Z. Benitez, Munda worked to establish a chapter of the university in Mindanao, leading to the laying of the cornerstones of what would become the campus in Matina, Davao City.
 The Davao campus opened on June 8, 1953. it operates now as Philippine Women's College.
 She served as chairperson of the Board of Trustees of Philippine Women's College Davao until late in her life.